Dr. Brown's

 Dr. Brown's varieties include The Original Cream Soda (regular and diet), Black Cherry soda (regular and diet), Ginger Ale, Root Beer (regular and diet), and Cel-Ray (celery-flavored soda).
 Former flavors include Cola, Orange, Grape, Tune-Up (Lemon) and Club Soda.

-Dr. Brown's soda is typically sold in 12-ounce cans and two-liter bottles.
+Dr. Brown's soda is typically sold in 12 USfloz cans and two-liter bottles.

 In popular culture

 Dr. Brown's soda can be seen in the background of several shots of the 1993 film The Wedding Banquet, most notably during the banquet scene where many of the tables have bottles of Dr. Brown's soda.